pxslip/db-studio/docs/contributing/running-locally.md

 pnpm --filter api cli bootstrap
 ```

-This will set-up the required tables for Directus and make sure all the migrations have run.
+This will set-up the required tables for d9 and make sure all the migrations have run.

 ## 7. Start the development server